- What is a Java application?

 The method for creating a Java project is the same as the method for creating any WINDEV project:

-- Click among the quick access buttons of WINDEV.
-The window for creating a new element is displayed: click "Project".
+- Click among the quick access buttons.
+The element creation window appears: click "Project".

 - In one of the first steps, the wizard allows you to choose the generation mode of your project.
-Select "Java" and follow the wizard.
+To do so, select "Java archive" and continue.

 By default, a WINDEV project for Java corresponds to a specific project configuration.
 The type of project generation can be modified at any time.
 All you have to do is create a new project configuration.